Jackabiddle/db-timebanking-app/README.md

-# Jogging Times App
+# Timebanking App

-You've been hired to implement the backend and database for a new app that allows joggers to track their runs.
+You've been hired to implement the backend and database for a new app that allows members of a community to log the hours they spend on community tasks.
 A front-end developer has already created the UI for the app, but right now it's populated with dummy data - fake, hard-coded information to make it look right.